UPDATED: APRIL 27, 2023 | 3 MIN READ

 Similarly, you may want professional liability coverage as protection from failure to deliver or negligence claims from your clients.
 Suppose your business is making or supplying products.
 In that case, product liability coverage is crucial to cover any damages resulting from your products.

 What type of business insurance do you need?

 There are three main types of insurance to consider regarding your business property.
 For self-employed individuals that don’t have an inventory of products, the best option would be to add an endorsement to their current homeowners insurance policy.

 An in-home business policy is a good option for a business with fewer than four employees; it has a higher coverage for liability than the homeowners policy endorsement.
 The final option is a business owners policy (BOP); this policy covers more liability, equipment, and employees.

 What is the difference between commercial property and homeowners insurance?

 Commercial insurance is an insurance policy that’s designed for businesses or organizations.
 These policies protect the company against risks such as property damage, liability, and employee injuries.

 On the other hand, homeowner insurance is designed for individuals who live in an individual house or apartment.
 The policies are intended to cover the individual against various risks such as fire damage, burglary or theft, and natural disasters.

 When looking at home business insurance, you should consider your insurance needs.
 Shopping around various insurance companies allows you to compare business insurance quotes.

-To ensure you get the best deal for your business, fill out our online rate form.
+Fill out our online rate form to ensure you get the best deal for your business.
 You can get rates from the leading companies in your area and even connect with a licensed professional to answer additional questions.